phrase/slimkeyfy/README.md

 ```unix
 slimkeyfy path/to/your/file.html.slim path/to/your/locale.yml --diff
 ```
-recursively with through all files from a given dir -r --recursive
+recursively walks through all files from a given dir -r --recursive
 ```unix
 slimkeyfy path/to/your/dir/ path/to/your/locale.yml --diff --recursive
 ```